jatupan1989/boomjum1989/The-matrix-cells.md

 ![A graylisted cell](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-matrix-cell-1.png)

 [Above] A graylisted cell.
 In this example, this means "everything from `arstechnica.com` will be blocked, except the main frame".
-The cell is pale red because it doesn't have an explicit rule attached to it, it inherits its blacklist status from a higher precedence cell in the matrix.
+The cell is pale red because it doesn't have an explicit rule attached to it, it inherits its blocked status from a higher precedence cell in the matrix.

 ![A graylisted cell](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-matrix-cell-2.png)

 [Above] A graylisted cell.
 In this example, this means "everything from `arstechnica.com` will be allowed".
-The cell is pale green because it doesn't have an explicit rule attached to it, it inherits its whitelist status from a higher precedence cell in the matrix.
+The cell is pale green because it doesn't have an explicit rule attached to it, it inherits its allowed status from a higher precedence cell in the matrix.

 ![A blacklisted cell](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-matrix-cell-4.png)